krunal-ambaliya/krunal-ambaliya/README.md

 # 💫 About Me:
 <h3>👋 Hi, I'm Krunal Ambaliya</h3>

-<strong>I'm a passionate web developer specializing in frontend development with React, and currently diving into backend technologies with MongoDB.
-I enjoy creating user-friendly and efficient web applications and am always eager to learn new technologies and improve my skills. </strong>
+I'm a passionate web developer specializing in frontend development with React, and currently diving into backend technologies with MongoDB.
+I enjoy creating user-friendly and efficient web applications and am always eager to learn new technologies and improve my skills.
-<h1>🚀 Currently Working On</h5>
+<h1>🚀 Currently Working On</h1>

 - **Developing** a property management website using HTML/CSS and JavaScript for the frontend.